 We often recommend our customers to use the massage oil with our body creams as the oil gives a nice extra glow to the skin.

-- Entrance to Blue Lagoon
+- Entrance to the Blue Lagoon *

-- LAVA restaurant and Blue Café
+- Dining at Lava Restaurant and Blue Café

-- In all Blue Lagoon shop
+- Purchases from all Blue Lagoon shops